Dyvinia/BFPlusDocs/docs/details/starcards.md

                 <img loading="lazy" class="no-lb" src="../../assets/star-cards/trooper/specialist-ionneutralizer.png">
                 <div class="text">
                     <h4><b>Ion Neutralizer</b></h4>
-                    <a>Finely tuned variant of the T-7 Disruptor Rifle that is capable of delivering heavy ion damage to vehicles at long range, but is ineffective against infantry.
-Must be fully charged and aiming down sights in order to fire.</a>
+                    <a>Finely tuned variant of the T-7 Disruptor Rifle that is capable of delivering heavy ion damage to vehicles at long range, but is ineffective against infantry.</a>
                 </div>
             </div>
         </div>